chainflip-io/chainflip-eth-contracts/docs/StakeManager.md

 ## `getLastSupplyUpdateBlockNumber() → uint256` (external)

- Get the last time that claim() was called, in unix time
+ Get the last state chain block number of the last supply update

 Returns

-- The time of the last claim (uint)
+- The state chain block number of the last supply update

 ## `getMinimumStake() → uint256` (external)